Jony-Tech/Barbershop/README.md

 # barberia
-"Applying knowledge of html, css and js creating a web page."
+"Applying knowledge of html, css and js creating a small web page."